vernisaz/simtotp/README.md

 ## usage
 The password is used for encryption of the stored data.
 Select any, and then use it when work with the application.

 The secret is stored under **namespace/account**.
-Select **namespace/account** when you need to generate a code after.
+Select the desired **namespace/account** when you need to generate a code after.

-If you lost or forgot the password for some reason, then execute the `uninstall` script and then fill the application data again.
-It's recommended to create a backup copy of the data and store on some flash drive with easy to remember or no password and then, use it in case of an emergency.
+If you lost or forgot the password, then execute the `uninstall` script and then fill in the application data again.
+It's recommended to create a backup copy of the data and store on a flash drive or other secured backup storage with easy to remember or no password and then, use it in a case of emergency.

 The application has benefits against PWA as [pwa-otp](https://github.com/maxerenberg/pwa-otp), because it can be shared between several devices.
 It makes it an ideal for a private cloud.